 - Choose a delivery method.

-- Print at least two copies of your receipt for your records.
+- Save a copy of the receipt for your records.

 The officer will treat you as someone who wants to stay in the US permanently.
 You must show you intend to return to your home country.
 Demonstrate ties to your home and explain why you want to return after your studies.
 Bring documents and materials to illustrate this connection–whatever you can think of.
 You should have an explanation of what you want to study and why you have chosen DU as your temporary home.

 - Passport: Your passport must be valid for at least six months past the expiration of your I-20.

 - Financial documents: You will need to show that you can pay for the first year of your education.

 - Educational documents: Bring the documents you submitted with your DU application (transcripts, test scores, etc.)